oskardudycz/ArchitectureWeekly/README.md

 # Architecture Weekly

-Hi my name is [Oskar Dudycz](https://github.com/oskardudycz), I created this repository to share weekly set of links that I found valuable and inspiring.
+Hi!
+My name is [Oskar Dudycz](https://github.com/oskardudycz).
+I created this repository to share a weekly set of links that I found valuable and inspiring.
 I hope that you'll like it!

 ## Contributing